QuentinRa/blog.quentinra.dev/cyber/os/windows/index.md

 **Permissions**

 Windows has 7 categories of permissions: Read, Write, Read & Execute, List Folder Contents, Modify, Full Control.
 You can learn more about them in this [article](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-2000-server/bb727008(v=technet.10)#understanding-file-and-folder-permissions).
+Permissions are controlled by Discretionary Access Control List (DACLs), see the `icacls` command.

 The administrator can set permissions for a group, and users may be in multiple groups.
 </div></div>